In this digital age, everyone leaves a trail when they go online.

 So, what do 5 V’s look like in action?

 Velocity: Every 60 seconds, hours of footage are uploaded to YouTube, generating data.
 Think about how quickly data accumulates over hours, days, and years.

 Volume: There are approximately seven billion people worldwide, most of whom use digital devices.
 All these devices generate, capture, and store data.
 That's a lot of bytes -- approximately 2.5 quintillion of them every day - that's the equivalent of 10 million Blu-ray DVD's.

 Variety: Think about the various types of data; text, pictures, film, sound and health data from wearable devices.

 Veracity: 80% of data is considered to be unstructured and we must devise ways to produce reliable and accurate insights.
 The data must be categorized, analyzed, and visualized.
 When this happens, we can create

-Data scientists are able to derive insights from Big Data and address the challenges presented by their massive datasets.
+Value: Data scientists can derive insights from Big Data and address the challenges presented by their massive datasets.
 Because of the scale of the data being collected and analysed, it means that it’s not feasible to use regular data analysis tools.
-Fortunately, Apache Spark, Hadoop, and Amazon Web Services (AWS) provide a means to extract, load, analyze and consequently process big data across distributed compute resources.
-This helps provide new insights and knowledge for us and our customers.
-At Spark, we use all three tools, but as a leading partner of AWS - we use our knowledge and expertise in AWS’ tools, like Quicksight, Athena and Sagemaker to help analyse data to provide more accurate solutions for our customers.
+Fortunately, Apache Spark, Hadoop, and Amazon Web Services (AWS) provide a means to extract, load, analyze, and process big data across distributed computing resources.
+This helps provide new insights and knowledge for our customers and us.
+At Spark, we use all three tools, but as a leading partner of AWS - we use our knowledge and expertise in AWS tools, like Quicksight, Athena and Sagemaker, to help analyse data to provide more accurate solutions for our customers.